KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

   - Sliding window to with the same filter parameters to extract提取 image features
     - Concept观念 of weight sharing
     - Extract same features independent of location
+  - Output size:
+    - Fully-Connected layer: One layer of neurons, independent
+    - Convolutional Layer: Neurons arranged排列 in 3 dimensions

 ## Image Filter